InstantSync is designed for webmasters and network professionals

 and can utilize regular expressions for powerful control over filters.

-File name filters can be matched within a specific sub folder, set
+File name filters can be used for a specific sub folder, set of

 InstantSync can detect conflicts (=file has changed on both source

 and target) and you can specify the action to take in conflicts,

 like skipping the file, skip and report, always upload, etc.